scylladb/sphinx-scylladb-theme/docs/source/examples/admonitions.rst

 Admonitions
 ===========

-At Scylla, we limit the admonitions.
+At ScyllaDB, we limit the admonitions.
 Although |rst| will allow for more, use the following:

 * Note_
 * Caution_